github/docs/content/get-started/writing-on-github/working-with-advanced-formatting/about-task-lists.md

   - Issues
 ---

-{% ifversion fpt or ghec %}
+{% ifversion projects-v2-tasklists %}
 {% note %}

-**Note:** Improved task lists are currently in beta and subject to change.
+**Note:** For more information about the new iteration of Tasklists, which is currently in a private beta, see "[About Tasklists](/issues/tracking-your-work-with-issues/about-tasklists)."

 {% endnote %}
 {% endif %}